jorditorresBCN/Assignments-2017/Lab03.md

-# Lab 3: Analytics in the Cloud
+# Lab 3: Extracting data from the Cloud

 This Lab has built on top of the previous ones to discuss some basis for extracting interesting terms from a data set of tweets while we “keep the connection open” and gather all the upcoming tweets about a particular event.